rifelpet/kubernetes-ingress-controller/docs/guides/using-kongingress-resource.md

 ## Testing connectivity to Kong

-This guide assumes that `PROXY_IP` environment varialbe is set to contain the IP address or URL pointing to Kong.
+This guide assumes that the `PROXY_IP` environment variable is set to contain the IP address or URL pointing to Kong.
-If you've not done so, please follow one of the [deployment guides](../deployment) to configure this environment variable.
+Please follow one of the
+[deployment guides](../deployment) to configure this environment variable.

-If everything is setup correctly, making a request to Kong should return back a HTTP 404 Not Found.
+If everything is setup correctly, making a request to Kong should return HTTP 404 Not Found.

 ```bash
 $ curl -i $PROXY_IP